 Note:

-B: Emission factors non-statistically significant based on a small set of measured re-evaluated data.
+B: Emission factors are non-statistically significant based on a small set of measured re-evaluated data.

-C: Emission factors estimated on the basis of available literature.
+C: Emission factors estimated based on available literature.

+D: emission factors estimated by applying similarity considerations and/or extrapolation.

 For BC emission factor estimation it is proposed to use a BC fraction of TSP of 0.153, c.f.
 Appendix B.

-For heavy-duty vehicles the emission factor needs to take vehicle size (by the number of axles) and load into account.
+For heavy-duty vehicles, the emission factor needs to take vehicle size (by the number of axles) and load into account.
 These are introduced by the equation:

 (3)